 He immediately launched one of the most ambitious programmes for social, ecological, gender and economic change ever attempted on the African continent.
 To symbolise this new autonomy and rebirth, he renamed the country from the French colonial Upper Volta to Burkina Faso (“Land of Upright Man”).

-His domestic policies were focused on preventing famine with agrarian self-sufficiency and land reform, prioritising education with a nationwide literacy campaign and promoting public health by vaccinating 2,500,000 children against meningitis, yellow fever and measles.
+Domestically, Sankara was focused on preventing famine with agrarian self-sufficiency and land reform, prioritising education with a nationwide literacy campaign and promoting public health by vaccinating 2,500,000 children against meningitis, yellow fever and measles.

 His revolutionary programs for African self-reliance made him an icon to many of Africa’s poor.

-Back To Africa Movement
+Thomas Sankara And The Back To Africa Movement

-In addition to his focus on Burkina Faso, Sankara was a true Pan-Africanist, absorbing ideas from the diaspora, particularly those coming out of Black America.
+In addition to his focus on Burkina Faso, Thomas Sankara was a true Pan-Africanist, absorbing ideas from the diaspora, particularly those coming out of Black America.